wultra/powerauth-docker/README.md

 ## Prerequisites

-- **Docker.** Obviously, you need Docker to use our Docker images. :-) Docker is easy to install, follow the [official documentation](https://docs.docker.com/engine/getstarted/step_one/).
+- **Docker.** (version 17.3.1+) Obviously, you need Docker to use our Docker images. :-) Docker is easy to install, follow the [official documentation](https://docs.docker.com/engine/getstarted/step_one/).
+- **Docker Copose.** (version 1.11.2+) Compose is an extension to Docker that simplifies container image deployment and configuration management.
 - **Unix-based operating system.** While our software can run in Windows as well, we optimized our scripts for Linux / Unix environment.
+We proudly build all our packages on Mac OS X.

 ## Turbo Start